-The manager notes that while the fast-growing energy suppliers in the EGL portfolio have captured investors' attention, Jean-Hugues and his team continue to manage exposure to strike a balance between growth and income.
-They say that E.ON is an example of one of EGL's more defensive positions with the German utility providing highly stable, predictable income thanks to its large, regulated asset base.
+While the fast-growing energy suppliers in the EGL portfolio have captured investors' attention, Jean-Hugues and his team continue to manage exposure to strike a balance between growth and income.
+E.ON is an example of one of EGL's more defensive positions with the German utility providing highly stable, predictable income thanks to its large, regulated asset base.

-The manager notes that the company has undergone significant restructuring over the last few years, selling off much of its generation assets to focus on becoming a pure play network operator.
-The company continues to make considerable investments in grid infrastructure development, recently announcing a 27% increase to its five-year investment target which now sits at €42bn.
-As noted, the manager says the opportunity here is significant, highlighting the IEA's most recent World Energy Outlook which predicts that global network infrastructure will need to be doubled.
-The manager says that early indications are that this transition will likely be a lucrative one for operators such as E.ON with the scale to capitalise on the level of development required.
+The company has undergone significant restructuring over the last few years, selling off much of its generation assets to focus on becoming a pure play network operator.
+It continues to make considerable investments in grid infrastructure development, recently announcing a 27% increase to its five-year investment target which now sits at €42bn.
+As noted, the opportunity here is significant, with E.ON highlighting the IEA's most recent World Energy Outlook which predicts that global network infrastructure will need to be doubled.
+Early indications are that this transition will likely be a lucrative one for operators such as E.ON with the scale to capitalise on the level of development required.
 The company's latest profit outlook came in significantly above estimates and management expects to deliver EBITDA growth of around 7% p.a through to 2028 as its regulated asset base expands to match the growing demand.

-The manager notes that while fundamentally a defensive play, E.ON offers solid upside given it trades on one of the most attractive valuations in the sector.
-It believes that the company may have slipped off other investors' radar since the sale of its generation assets.
-In addition, E.ON offers an attractive dividend yield of 4.3%.
+While fundamentally a defensive play, E.ON offers solid upside given it trades on one of the most attractive valuations in the sector, with the manager noting that it appears to have slipped off other investors' radar since the sale of its generation assets.
+In addition, the company offers an attractive dividend yield of 4.3%.